cloudfoundry/docs-cfcr/docs/managing/troubleshooting.md

 Exit code 1
 </p>

-BOSH for Kubo deploys a UAA server to handle user management.
+BOSH for CFCR deploys a UAA server to handle user management.
 For more information, see the [BOSH documentation](https://bosh.io/docs/director-users-uaa.html).

 #### Explanation